 Today we celebrate World Environment Day and the achievement of Michael Taiki, an Australia Awards Scholarship graduate from the Master of Environmental Management at Charles Darwin University.
-Michael graduated last year, proudly receiving the Power and Water Corporation Award for Outstanding Academic Achievement in Environmental Management.
+Michael graduated in 2020 at Charles Darwin University, proudly receiving the Power and Water Corporation Award for Outstanding Academic Achievement in Environmental Management.

 We congratulate Michael for the recognition award he received through his studies, as he continues to be an inspiration in the promotion of ecosystem restoration and environmental management.